XiaoXiao-Woo/FC-Former/README.md

 ## Quick Start 🤗
-1. Install base training/inference repo with multiple Pytorch framework support.
+1. Install our basic training/inference repo with multiple Pytorch framework support.
 You can select one of backends: accelerate, lightning, transformers, and mmcv1.
 ```
 pip install udl_vis --upgrade
 ```